Montenegro men's national basketball team

 The Montenegro men's national basketball team (Кошаркашка репрезентација Црне Горе) represents Montenegro in international basketball tournaments.
 The supervising body is the Basketball Federation of Montenegro.

 Montenegro joined FIBA in 2006, following the restoration of Montenegrin independence in the same year.
-Since 2006, the national team has qualified for EuroBasket on four occasions (2011, 2013, 2017, 2022).
-Montenegro also qualified for their first appearance to the FIBA World Cup in 2019.
-The team has also taken part in smaller tournaments such as the Games of the Small States of Europe.
+Since 2006, Montenegro has qualified for EuroBasket five times (2011, 2013, 2017, 2022, 2025).
+They have reached the global stage at the FIBA World Cup twice, in 2019 and 2023.
+The national team has also taken part in smaller tournaments such as the Games of the Small States of Europe.

 History

 2006–2014

 In 2006, the Basketball Federation of Montenegro along with this team joined the International Basketball Federation (FIBA) on its own following the Independence of Montenegro.

 The Montenegrin national team entered international competition in 2008, and appointed Duško Vujošević as the national coach.
 Montenegro started from FIBA Division B, where they won first place in their first competitive season.
 Since becoming a separate team, Montenegro has won 13 official games in a row, until losing to Israel in August 2010.

 At that time, NBA players like Nikola Vučević and Nikola Peković became the most known players of Montenegrin national team.

 In their first qualifiers for EuroBasket, Montenegro finished first in the group.
-So, the team qualified for Eurobasket 2011, where they played five games in the first phase - with one win and four losses.
+So, the team qualified for Eurobasket 2011, where they played five games in the first phase – with one win and four losses.
 The Coach of Montenegro at their first-ever EuroBasket was Dejan Radonjić.

 In August 2012, with the new coach Luka Pavićević, Montenegro started qualifiers for Eurobasket 2013.
 Again, they won first place, but without any defeat from 10 matches.
 Notable matches were against Serbia, first after the two countries separated.
 Montenegro won both games, and victory in Belgrade (73:71), in front of 18,000 spectators, is gained by Nikola Ivanović three-point shot from the center, one second before the end of the match.

 As the first-place team in qualifiers, Montenegro participated at Eurobasket 2013 in Slovenia.
 They made better results than 2011, with two wins and three defeats, but that was not enough for the second phase of EuroBasket.

 First unsuccessful qualifying campaign since independence, Montenegro had during the 2014.
 Surprisingly, group stage at the EuroBasket 2015 qualification, Montenegro finished third, so they failed to qualify for the final tournament.